altruizim101/Final-Project/README.md

 The final submission should include the Jupyter Notebook and other relevant files, such as the dataset provided and uploaded to a GitHub repository.
 ## Links to Project Deliverables -
 - READMe file with summary of findings >>  [https://github.com/altruizim101/Final-Project]
+-
-- Link to Jupyter notebook here >> [https://github.com/altruizim101/Final-Project/blob/main/00_CapstoneProj_cropRecommend_JupiterNotebook_DataAnalysis_20p1.ipynb]
+- Jupyter Notebook Python Code: Link to Jupyter notebook >> [??? xxx ??? ]
+-
 - Data Analysis & Results >> [https://github.com/altruizim101/Final-Project]